-Sortly is a top-rated inventory management software solution trusted by businesses across all industries, including auto shops.
+Sortly is a top-rated inventory management software that helps businesses, including auto shops, track parts.
 With powerful automation features and an easy-to-use interface, our inventory app is perfect for any company that wants to get organized, keep track of what they have on hand, and save tons of time, stress, and money.

 Some of our customers’ favorite features?
 High-resolution pictures that make it easy to differentiate products, in-app barcode and QR code scanning for even faster inventorying, and the ability to instantly generate detail-rich reports.